FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/update.md

 The procedure consists of installing a service pack over an existing Transfer CFT installation of the same version.
 The update procedure uses the same format as for an installation.

-If you are not familiar with the installation procedure, you may want to first read<a href="../installation" class="MCXref xref">Install Transfer CFT</a>.
+If you are not familiar with the installation procedure, you may want to first read[Install Transfer CFT](../installation).

 Procedure
 ---------